temporalio/documentation/docs/php/workflows.md

 All interface methods must have one of the following annotations:

 - **#[WorkflowMethod]** indicates an entry point to a Workflow.
-  It contains parameters such as timeouts and a task queue.
+  It contains parameters that specify timeouts and a Task Queue name.
   Required parameters (such as `executionStartToCloseTimeoutSeconds`) that are not specified through the annotation must be provided at runtime.
 - **#[SignalMethod]** indicates a method that reacts to external signals.
 It must have a `void` return type.
 - **#[QueryMethod]** indicates a method that reacts to synchronous query requests.
 It must have a non `void` return type.